FLO-2DKaren/FLO-2D-Tutorial-Source/source/Coastal-Flooding/Channel.rst

 .. image:: ../img/Advanced-Workshop/Lesson029.png

-Step 8: Revise Bank Alignment
+Step 9: Review bank alignment
 -----------------------------

 Channel alignment in urban projects can be important because channels are usually squeezed between features like